 Pointe: an extension of advanced level ballet.
 This class is offered by invitation only.
 Dancers will be evaluated by the instructor during the first month of class to determine placement.

 Jazz: provides a strong technical foundation which enables a dancer to focus on the stylistic and performance aspects of dance.
 Jazz is characterized by leaps and turns, where correct posture and technique are essential.
 A jazz dancer’s strong and sharp movements are greatly aided by a good background in ballet technique.
 However, while ballet movement emphasizes the upbeat of music, jazz dance emphasizes the downbeat.
+Jazz is a required class for all dancers.

 Lyrical: uses dance steps and motions to interpret music and express emotion.
 A lyrical dancer’s movements attempt to tell a story and show the meaning of the music.
 Lyrical is a deep, personal, emotional dance style that is known by its connected and graceful movements.
 The rhythm and beat of the dance is synced with the lyrics and mood of the song.

-Technique: incorporates the techniques of jazz and ballet with a strong focus in strengthening flexibility, turns, and jumps.
+Technique: incorporates the techniques of jazz and ballet with a strong focus in strengthening flexibility, turns, and jumps. this is a technique only class with no recital/competition routine or costume.
+Taking this class helps dancers in their other styles or skillsets and should be taken in support of other styles.

 Hip Hop: a dance style primarily danced to hip hop music that has evolved as a part of the hip hop or street dancing culture.
-This can include a wide range of styles such as breaking, popping, locking, and krumping.

 Acro: a style of dance that combines dance technique with acrobatic elements.
 It is defined by its athletic character and unique choreography which seamlessly blends dance and acrobatics.
 An evaluation by TDA staff is required for placement in the appropriate skill level class.
+This is a technique only class with no recital/competition routine or costume.

 *All ages are approximate.
 Placement is determined by a combination of factors including age and skill level by TDA staff.
 We feel strongly that all styles of dance should be reinforced with ballet and jazz, therefore we require all dancers to take these classes.
 Exceptions may be made only at the discretion of the staff.